revalgovender/cv/README.md

 *Sept 2019 - Nov 2022 (3y 2m), Hybrid*

-- Key contributor of the migration of a legacy system from Magento 1 to a greenfield, Magento 2 system to improve performance and scalability.
+- Key contributor of the migration of a legacy system from Magento 1 to a greenfield, Magento 2 system, to improve performance and scalability.
 (2year project).
-- Architected and implemented the consuming of multiple complex events from EventStore using the Factory Pattern to make handling of events more scalable and maintainable.
+- Architected and implemented the consuming of complex events from EventStore using the Factory Pattern to make handling of events more scalable and maintainable.
 - Implemented integrations such as PayPal, Klarna, S3, SQS on the Magento 2 platform to enable payments, file storage and asynchronous processing and exposing the functionality to the frontend using GraphQL.